Asma-ulhusna/tictactoe-using-reinforment-learning/README.txt

 ======================
 - **Asma ul Husna** - Modified, implemented and compared the TD-Q Learning and SARSA algorithms within the Tic-Tac-Toe environment using the SimpleAI library.

+- GitHub link - here is the link to the repository: https://github.com/Asma-ulhusna/tictactoe-using-reinforment-learning

 ########## References
 =====================